gershnik/BetterWiFiNINA/README.md

 <!-- End Links -->

-This is a for of [WiFiNINA][wifinina] library that attempts to improve it and fix longstanding issues to make it usable for more serious network communication needs.
+This is a fork of [WiFiNINA][wifinina] library that attempts to improve it and fix longstanding issues to make it usable for more serious network communication needs.

 Currently it **does not** require any custom NINA firmware.
 Regular NINA firmware 1.5 or above will work.